 One hundred years on it builds on the triumphs of a 1919 world determined to return to peace.

-Who wouldn’t wish to support an event that honours our past, empowers servicewomen and men in eight allied armed forces in front of 100,000 spectators and veterans, voters, Heads of State and three million in uniform via live streaming?
+Who wouldn’t wish to support an event that honours our past, empowers servicewomen and men in allied armed forces?

 Battles are won long before force of arms are deployed and keeping the peace requires a healthy, celebrated, respected and fully funded military.
 Service does not always mean sacrifice and not all veterans are victims.